 - Add onion to pan and cook until starting to soften, about 2 minutes.

-- Add garlic and potatoes to pan, cook for 5 minutes over medium heat stirring every minute or so until potatoes begin to stick.
+- Stir in garlic and potatoes, cook for 5 minutes over medium heat stirring every minute or so until potatoes begin to stick.
 Do not allow onion or garlic to brown.

 - Roughly chop stinging nettle stems and add to pan.